aerth/diamond/README.md

 [![GoDoc](https://godoc.org/github.com/aerth/diamond/lib?status.svg)](https://godoc.org/github.com/aerth/diamond/lib)

-Turn your HTTP web application into a machine.
+Like a transmission, a diamond server has gears called "runlevels".

-Like a transmission, a diamond server has "gears".
-They are called "runlevels".
 You can define functions that are called when shifting to a runlevel.
-These are called:
+These are called HookLevels:

   * ```diamond.HookLevel0``` runs when 0 is reached, before sending to quitchan
   * ```diamond.HookLevel1``` runs when 1 is reached